Updated: 9:00 A.M., April 25, 2026

 What should I do if I washed my dishes with tap water?

-If you washed your dished on or before the morning of April 24, rewash dishes using boiled or bottled water before using them again.
+If you washed your dishes on or before the morning of April 24, rewash dishes using boiled or bottled water before using them again.
 Once safe water service has returned, you may run your dishwasher through a full cycle before using dishes again.

 What should I do if my pet drank tap water?